 Fierce Will uses the relationship of photography to time, history, and memory to banish the nostalgia of antique photos, and link them to the issues of our time.
 These photos reimagine history, inserting modern people, who look just like us.
-Imagine you are Loutfie, 17 years old, held down while they tattoo your face, never able to look at yourself again without seeing the marks of their cruelty.
 As I shared the stories of the survivors of genocide, including my own family's, the people you see in the modern photographs began to talk about their own histories, their experiences of violence, their own families' cultural dislocations.
 They began to inhabit the spaces left by those long-ago people in the vintage photos, embracing a new understanding of the fierce will it took to survive unspeakable violence.
 They began to imagine what it might have been like, and what it might be like in a world where we can say never again to anyone.

-Use these photographs to connect with the past, transcend time, know our history, and reimagine our future.
+How do we imagine the future when our past has been so deliberately destroyed?
+Use these photographs to recontextualize the past, transcend time, know history, and reimagine the future.

 Rescued Sex Slave, 1919